Galina-Sh/Galina-Sh/README.md

 ### :woman_technologist: About Me :
 - :computer: I work in Data Analytics.
-- :chart_with_upwards_trend: automatize different business processes, optimize and adjust internal processes in the system.
+- :chart_with_upwards_trend: I automatize different business processes, optimize and adjust internal processes in the system.
 - :memo: Keen on Python.

 </a>